dataheck/maintenanace-issue-report/README.md

 Selenium is not required if you do not indent to use the print to PDF functionality.

-If you do use the PDF functionality, I recommend you merge the coverletter with all of the exported files into a single PDF.
+If you do use the PDF functionality, I recommend you merge the cover letter with all of the exported files into a single PDF.
 No user wants to have dozens of PDFs open!